sweattep/ancient_quotes/README.md

 >And establish weight in justice and do not make deficient the balance.

+>give full measure when you measure, and weigh with an even balance

 >He had shown you that which you love.
 Among you are some who desire this world, and among you are some who desire the Hereafter

 >test what is in your breasts and purify what is in your hearts